 From that small group, we became BIPOC USHR.
 In subsequent meetings Yolanda Hood suggested having an umbrella as our logo, to demonstrate our vision of encompassing everyone, and Omeasoo Wahpāsiw developed our name - United for Strength, Home, Relationship.
 Eventually, our membership increased to include people from all over PEI and we became a province-wide community organization.

 We quietly worked away at developing our identity, but it wasn’t until the COVID-19 pandemic, in the early spring of 2020, that we really hit our stride.
 At that time we realized that many international students were being left out of government support and so we decided to hold a fundraiser to help those who were falling through the cracks.
-We were able to raise $7500 and help 55 international students survive.

-And we’ve been working non-stop since then.
+And we’ve been working non-stop the whole time.

 To provide a network, community, forum, and collective voice of solidarity for the BIPOC community on PEI, by engaging in educational, advocacy, and supportive practices.
 To bring together BIPOC communities on PEI in such a way as to help them thrive.

 By creating various programs we will create braver